mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Use Cloud Service

 When you check this option you will be asked to log into your Dropbox account.
 When you have completed the login process your Dropbox will be linked to MAMP PRO.
-When saving to cloud it's either a zip archive (.zip) OR an encrypted zip archive (.encryptedzip), depening on the encryption settings.
+When saving to cloud it will be saved as either a zip archive (.zip) or an encrypted zip archive (.encryptedzip), depending on the encryption settings.
 You need to individually link each host to Dropbox.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Cloud/dropbox.png)